AdobeDocs/analytics.en/help/components/cda/faq.md

 The advantage of the 7-day replay lookback window is that CDA is able to go back further in time to try to associate previously anonymous events with some person who later logged in within those 7 days.
 The disadvantages of the 7-day lookback window are 1) replay only runs once per week, and 2) the most recent 7 days are subject to change.

 The advantages of using the 1-day replay lookback window are 1) replay runs every day and 2) only yesterday is subject to change.
 The disadvantage of the 1-day lookback window is that CDA is only able to go back 1 day to try to associate previously anonymous events with a person who logged in yesterday.

+## What happens to the stitched data within my CDA virtual report suite(s) if my company decides to downgrade from Analytics Ultimate?

+If a customer downgrades from Ultimate, they will no longer have access to stitched data.
+All previously stitched data will be removed.
+This means the CDA virtual report suites will now reflect no cross-device stitching.
+Data will look similar to the original unstitched report suite.